 What about the great drivers of the past?
 Who was your myth?

-Thus, the ex-Colonia and German national team goalkeeper who is not related to the Scuderia Ferrari driver.
+The German national team goalkeeper is not related to the Scuderia Ferrari driver.
 If you were not involved in motor sport, what job would you like to do?

 "Soccer".